 - Provide feedback to UI COM administration for the purpose of improving the student learning environment; and

-- Develop and implement educational activities, information and resources to promote a positive student learning environment.
+- Create and implement educational activities, information, and resources to promote a positive student learning environment.

-To report any student mistreatment or learning environment concerns, the DMSLE can be reached directly via email or phone at (312)413-7937, or, for those who experience or witness student mistreatment, an online report may be submitted (anonymously or with identifying information) using the Student Mistreatment Report Form (for mistreatment of students in Chicago, Peoria and Rockford—Urbana students should use Urbana Student Mistreatment Report Form).
+To report student mistreatment or learning environment concerns, the DMSLE can be reached directly via email ([email protected]) or phone (312-413-9632).
+Alternatively, reports may also be submitted–anonymously or with identifying information–using the Student Mistreatment Report Form.
+[Important Note: That link is for students in Chicago, Peoria and Rockford.
+Urbana students should use the Urbana Student Mistreatment Report Form.]